 "You know what has happened?"

-"The new Daon, so I heard just now, has been shot," said Threm Banu evenly, with an absolute lack of deference in his stance.
+"The new Daon, so I heard just now, has been shot," said Threm Banu evenly.

-Suavely the Noad remarked, "You would, I'm sure, be volunteering information, if you had seen any sign of the killer."
+Observing the absolute lack of deference in the man's stance, the Noad suavely remarked, "You would, I'm sure, be volunteering information, if you had seen any sign of the killer."

-Threm Banu shifted his weight.
-Boot-taps on the pad-floor was the only sound that came from him.
+The moments stretched; as Threm Banu shifted his weight, boot-taps were the only sounds that came from him.

-"Of course," nodded the Noad, answering himself, "what I just said, goes without saying.
+"Of course," the Noad filled in the silence by agreeing with his own words, "what I just said, goes without saying.
 But have you heard, or do you have, any notion as to who might have wanted Dari Clsar dead?"

 "I have no answers for you, Noad B-L. That goes without saying, too."